 Hadi: I think significant departures from conventional techniques are needed to provide considerable energy efficiency in general-purpose computing.
 I believe approximate computing and specialization have a lot of potential.
 There may be other paths forward though.

 We have focused on general-purpose approximate computing.
-What I mean by general-purpose approximate computing is relaxes the robust digital abstraction of full accuracy in general-purpose computing, allowing a degree of error in execution.
+What I mean by general-purpose approximate computing is general-purpose computing that relaxes the robust digital abstraction of full accuracy, allowing a degree of error in execution.
 This might sound a bit odd, but there are many applications for which tolerance to error is inherent to the application.
 In fact, there is a one billion dollar company that makes profit by making your pictures worse.
 There are many cyber-physical and embedded systems that take in noisy sensory inputs and perform computations that do not have a unique output.
 Or, when you are searching on the web, there are multiple acceptable outputs.
 We are embracing error in the computation.

 Conventional techniques in energy-efficient processor design, such as voltage and frequency scaling, navigate a design space defined by the two dimensions of performance and energy, and traditionally trade one for the other.
 In this proposal, we explore the dimension of error, a third dimension, and trade accuracy of computation for gains in both performance and energy.